Edited: November 11, 2021

-And so on.
-The ability to rid the body of environmental contaminants through detoxification and excretion mechanisms is represented by the drain.
+The ability to rid the body of environmental contaminants through detox (including excretion mechanisms) is represented by the drain.
 The adequacy of the drain is determined by a number of characteristics, such as genetics, nutritional status, lifestyle and the toxic load itself, which includes pervasive stress.
-We now know that all of these (including the expression of your genes) can be modified.
+We now know that all of these (not your genes, but the expression of your genes) can be modified.

 Dr. Dawn Cannon, MD, MS, is an integrative physician at National Integrative Health Associates, serving the metropolitan Washington, D.C. area.
 Her focus is Integrative medicine: adult primary care and preventive medicine, approached holistically.
 Her special interests include detoxification for the damaging effects of environmental exposures and toxins, women's health, and a functional medicine approach to finding the root cause of disease.

 1 Edwards M, Falkinham J, Pruden A. Synergistic impacts of corrosive water and interrupted corrosion control on chemical/microbiological water quality: Flint, MI.
 National Science Foundation Grant abstract.
 Available at http://www.nsf.gov/awardsearch/showAward?AWD_ID=1556258&HistoricalAwards=false Accessed February 7, 2016.

 2 City of Flint 2014 Annual Water Quality Report.
 2014.
 Available at: https://www.cityofflint.com/wp-content/uploads/CCR-2014.pdf Accessed February 7, 2016.